 Imagine if Kodak had taken note of these trends and acted in a timely manner.
 Since they were the leaders in the space, they could have invested in a new path and could have outsmarted the competition before they even knew what hit them.
-Instead, they decided to pursue the status quo and the rest is history.
+Instead, they decided to pursue the status quo, and the rest is history.

 Google’s Dedication to Vision

-It’s important to align products with the company vision, even if the product seems to be a strange one at first.
+It’s important to align products with the company vision, even if the product seems to be strange at first.
 An interesting example is Google, whose vision is to “organize the world’s information and make it universally accessible and useful.”

 When they started, their first product was a search engine.
 Given their huge success, it would have been comfortable to stay in that market and focus only on search.
 In that scenario, every new product and new release would revolve around making search better (and getting more ad revenue in the process).

 Instead, they focused on the vision and branched out to create innovative offerings.
 It may sound strange to buy products like a mobile OS and apps (Android), a web browser (Chrome), a word processor (Google Docs) or digital storage (Google Drive) from a “search company.”
 And yet, we do it every day.